puncsky/puncsky.github.com/source/_posts/2012-12-19-clrs-1-basics.markdown

 #### 11.5 Perfect hashing 277

 - **Perfect hashing**: O(1) memory accesses are required to perform a search in the worst case.
-	- two levels of hashing, universal hashing at each level.
+	- two levels of hashing with universal hashing at each level.
-	- use secondary hash table
+	- By choosing the first-level hash function well, we can limit the expected total amount of space used to O(n)
+	- TODO 证明很复杂的样子

 ### 12 Binary Search Trees 286